tambrulee/portfolio_project/README.md

 ### Connecting to GitHub via VS Code

-- I opted to download GitHub Codespaces for ease instead of pusWorkingng and pulling manually via the terminal
+- I opted to download GitHub Codespaces for ease instead of pushing and pulling manually via the terminal
 - Once connected I could connect to my repositories in GitHub
 - I used the interactive panel to do my commits and to push my commits to Git Hub